Erruar/Saku-Overclock/README.md

 - **Resource Efficient**: Maximum performance with minimal system overhead

 *Transform your laptop's potential.
 Experience the difference that precision tuning makes.*
+**This product is only for laptops with AMD processor*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>